Hitting Rock Bottom

 “I am forever thankful for Laura’s Home,” says Bridget.
 And The City Mission is forever thankful for you!
 Without the support of our community Bridget’s family could have broken and fallen hard.

-As we write these words, 62 women and 73 children are calling Laura's Home home.
-They'll be spending the holidays with us, and working to ensure they and their families have a place of their own this time next year.
-But that doesn't mean they can't have a season full of great memories while at The City Mission.
-Will you consider joining us this Thanksgiving and Christmas season in a number of ways?
+As we write these words, 62 women and 73 children are calling Laura’s Home home.
+They’ll be spending the holidays with us, and working to ensure they and their families have a place of their own this time next year.
+But that doesn’t mean they can’t have a season full of great memories while at The City Mission.
+Will you consider ensuring more families like Bridget’s have a way to turn their circumstances around?

 Hear More Directly from Bridget